Femina (France): History

+Femina reappeared after World War II as a luxurious quarterly and with out-of-series editions in colour from 1945.
+The December 1953/January 1954 issue was the last under the Femina name and from March 1954 it appeared as Le Nouveau Femina (The New Femina).
+In January 1956 it became Nouveau Femina et France-Illustration, following a merger with France-Illustration.
+In April it became Femina-Illustration.

+In December 1956 Femina-Illustration merged with Réalités to form Réalités Femina-Illustration.
+During this period an American edition of Réalités continued publication and did not adopt the Femina-Illustration subtitle, the French publication also absorbed Monde illustré.
+In 1964 the magazine was rebranded to Réalités and remained in publication until 1978 when it merged with Le Spectacle du monde.
+Le Spectacle du Monde would cease publication in 2014.

 Content

 Femina started as a bimonthly society magazine and before the First World War its editorial coverage was broader than other magazines aimed at women.
 It presented a balanced mix of reportage on fashion, the arts and current events, with generous coverage of leisure activities, especially sports (the cover of April 1, 1902, shows the photograph of two women playing ping pong and another magazine published by Lafitte, La Vie au vent, catered to women sports enthusiasts), and professional advice on interior decoration.
 Advertising from luxury retailers and manufacturers covered at least five pages of each issue.

 Writing

 Leading journalists contributed articles, including women writers with a serious commitment to women's issues, among them being poet Jane Catulle-Mendès, and established novelists Gabrielle Réval, Jeanne Lapauze and Marcelle Tinayre.
 Amongst its male writers were allies of feminism: Marcel Prévost, Jules Claretie (director of the Comédie Francaise which staged several progressive plays about women), Maurice Donnay (who wrote the 1913 feminist play L’éclaireuses), Paul Margueritte (who supported divorce and the decriminalization of adultery), and literary critic Emile Faguet, sympathetic to women writers.
 It profiled celebrated women, including those working in the professions; as an example of its contents and inclusion of female celebrities of the day, the May 1, 1903 issue entitled "Women Artists at the Salon of 1903", devoted three illustrated pages to Louise Abbéma, Louise Catherine Breslau, Camille Claudel, Maximilian Guyon, Louise Clément-Carpeaux (cover), Laure Coutan-Montorgueil, and Juana Romani.